 An external multidisciplinary jury made up of professional artists, gallery owners, art educators, curators and other respected members of the visual arts community will review all applications, regardless of the Fair category that you select.
 The Toronto Outdoor Art Fair team does not participate in the selection process.
 A new jury is selected every year to keep the fair fresh and exciting.

 Our jury selects the strongest work based on artistic excellence, originality, quality of support materials, consistency of ideas and design.
 Machine-made or mass-produced work is not permitted and will result in automatic disqualification.

 Individual booth assignments are designated first-come, first-serve based on the time your application was submitted.
-If your application is successful, you will be able to choose your top 3 preferred 'neighbourhoods' on the exhibition map during Booth Payments in April 2018.
+If your application is successful, you will be able to choose your top 3 preferred 'neighbourhoods' on the Fair map during Booth Payments in April 2019.
 First-come, first-serve will not apply for student and prime booth locations, as these are predetermined based on site capacity.
 Your specific booth slot is at the sole discretion of the Toronto Outdoor Art Fair and are not interchangeable or transferable once given.
 We will send your booth assignment once your booth fee is paid.

 Please make sure you have read and understood our Reproduction Policy before submitting your application.

 We welcome artists from all over the world.
 If you are applying from outside of Canada, it is your responsibility to get the appropriate paperwork to enter Canada to sell your works.
 The Toronto Outdoor Art Fair does not provide invitations to artists for Visa applications.
 All travel, accommodations, shipping and customs expenses are your responsibility.
 We recommend working with a licensed customs broker to import your works into Canada.

 Have Questions?
 Check out our Frequently Asked Questions page.

 If you can’t find the answer to your question in our FAQ, please contact the Artist Relations Coordinator at [email protected].